wteo/rockPaperScissors/README.md

 # Rock, Paper and Scissors

-Play against the AI a short game of Rock, Paper and Scissors game.
+Play against the AI a game of Rock, Paper and Scissors game.

 Link to game: https://wteo.github.io/rockPaperScissors/